Employee scheduling is one of the most challenging activities for managers, regardless of the industry.

 Imagine what happens if you’re running a health home care business and a nurse doesn’t show up for work because they’re busy at another location.
-The client will be left unattended and that can affect their health, which is a serious omission.
+The client will be left unattended, which can affect their health, which is a serious omission.

 Having all your employee schedules in one place means easily spotting that you’ve double-booked an employee.
-A centralized work schedule that shows every team member’s assignment will help you eliminate the chances of such incidents that can seriously damage your reputation.
+A centralized work schedule that shows every team member’s assignment will help you identify unavailable time slots and eliminate the chances of such incidents that can seriously damage your reputation.

 Chaotic Shift Swapping

-While shift swapping is useful since it allows your employees to better organize their time, it can turn into a mess if not properly carried out.
+While shift swapping is useful since it allows your employees to organize their time better, it can turn into a mess if not properly carried out.

-For example, employees who decide to trade shifts might not have the same qualifications, which will result in a shift being covered by an inexperienced worker.
-In some cases, employees forget about the swap and fail to show up for work.
+For example, employees who decide to trade shifts might not have the same qualifications, which in the first place, will result in a shift being covered by an inexperienced worker.
+Sometimes, employees forget about the swap and fail to show up for work.

 So, although this kind of flexibility means less work and responsibilities for managers, you should be aware of its downsides and a possible schedule conflict that might ensue.

-* Use a feature such as Timeero’s Who’s Working to employee availability and help them swap shifts effortlessly and without disrupting your work processes.
-Since it comes with a notification system, your employees will get a notification via email or text message reminding them about their assignment.
+Use a feature such as Timeero’s Who’s Working to employee availability and help them swap shifts effortlessly and without disrupting your work processes.
+Since it has a notification system, your employees will get a notification - an email or text message reminding them about their assignments.